Online Learning Evaluations 2020

 For any course to be excluded from OLEs, you must have discussed this with your Academic Head and received approval from the Academic Quality Office.

 For courses excluded from OLEs, staff can use an OLE template for setting up a Qualtrics survey to include the same questions, with the option to add their own questions.
-Within Qualtrics, staff should select the “Online Learning Evaluation (OLE) - course questionnaire” template.
-University of Auckland Qualtrics Library
+For setting up a Qualtrics survey to evaluate your course, please see the guide on the Qualtrics page.

 Other ways to collect feedback